Adelegan-JD/assessment/README.md

 This is the repository for submitting my examination.

-In the first question, I deigned a basic calculator
+In the first question, I designed a basic calculator which alloows users to enter two numbers and carry out arithmetic operations on them.
 In the second question, I completed the missing parts of a code In the third question, I identified and fixed errors in a given code.